How to Use the Solar Calculator

 Installing Solar in Utah

 There are around 80 solar companies operating in Utah, and predictably, most of them are based in and around Salt Lake City and Provo.
 In fact, Utah’s Legend Solar recently was nationally recognized, earning the 2016 QuickBase Customer Award.
-That being said, however, large solar chains like Sungevity have not yet found their way to the Beehive State, so alternative purchasing strategies, like solar leases, may not be available in your area.
+That being said, however, large solar chains have not yet found their way to the Beehive State, so alternative purchasing strategies, like solar leases, may not be available in your area.
 Additionally, Utah does require solar installers to hold a state license so you’ll want to check into your contractor’s background before they begin your project.

 Utah State Solar Support